williamjacksn/blog/content/articles/2014/01/2014-01-04-christ-centered-home.md

 my testimony could grow.

-You may recall the story of the Liahona, that curious brass ball that acted as a compass to Lehi and his family as they travelled through the wilderness.
+You may recall the story of the Liahona, that curious brass ball that acted as a compass to Lehi and his family as they traveled through the wilderness.
 When they had faith that God would use the Liahona to lead them to a land of promise, the Liahona led them.
-After the travellers arrived on this continent and inherited the land that God promised them, it appears the Liahona&#x02bc;s purpose was fulfilled.
+After the travelers arrived on this continent and inherited the land that God promised them, it appears the Liahona&#x02bc;s purpose was fulfilled.
 But rather than discard it, prophets handed down this sacred object through the generations until it was cared for by a man named Alma.